coli-saar/coli-saar.github.io/discriminator.md

 ## Abstract

 The ability to predict an NLP model's accuracy on unseen, potentially out-of-distribution data is a prerequisite for trustworthiness.
 We present a novel model that establishes upper and lower bounds on the accuracy, without requiring gold labels for the unseen data.
-We achieve this by training a ***discriminator*** which predicts whether the output of a given sequence-to-sequence model is correct or not.
+We achieve this by training a **discriminator** which predicts whether the output of a given sequence-to-sequence model is correct or not.
 We show across a variety of tagging, parsing, and semantic parsing tasks that the gold accuracy is reliably between the predicted **upper and lower bounds**, and that these bounds are remarkably close together.

-In this paper,  we present a method for predicting ***upper and lower bounds***  for the accuracy of a model on unlabeled test data.
+In this paper,  we present a method for predicting upper and lower bounds  for the accuracy of a model on unlabeled test data.
 The example above illustrates how our method works compared to previous confidence-based methods.
 On an unseen OOD test set, the confidence from a parser is usually an unreliable estimate of its performance.
-Instead of using such confidence scores, our discriminators discriminates whether an input sentence matches its output sequence (the predicted meaning representation) or not.
-By using ensemble and a special voting mechanism, our method provides reliable upper and lower bounds that capture the gold accuracy.
+Instead of using such confidence scores, our discriminators **discriminate** whether an input sentence matches its output sequence (the predicted meaning representation) or not.
+By using **ensemble** and a special **voting mechanism**, our method provides reliable upper and lower bounds that capture the gold accuracy.